chrisweb/chris.lu/README_WIP.md

 and finally the we use the `MDXRemote` component from the **next-mdx-remote** package to render the MDX content that we pass to it via the source prop

-above the `MDXRemote` component line I added a comment that tells typescript to ignore errors in the following line, this is because MDXRemote is a component that returns an async JSX Element and when used in a server component like we do here, typescript will throw an error:
+above the `MDXRemote` component line I added a comment **@ts-expect-error Server Component** that tells typescript to ignore errors in the following line, this is because MDXRemote is a component that returns an async JSX Element and when used in a server component like we do here, typescript will throw an error:

 > 'MDXRemote' cannot be used as a JSX component.
 > Its return type is not a valid JSX element.